ichijohodaka/TOOLS_csv2excel/README.md

 ```
 py -m nuitka --disable-console --onefile --windows-icon-from-ico=icon.png csv2excel.py
 ```
-After a few minutes, you will find `csv2excel.exe` in the directory `dist`.
+After a few minutes, you will find `csv2excel.exe`.
+A file with the same name in the directory `dist` is created, but it needs `python???.dll`.

 This enables us to use our command without Python system.
 You can use the command line like
 ```